 Options Description s orserver { <server_name> is the name of the database server to which the actions are</server_name> <server_name> all }</server_name> to be applied.
-If all is specified or if the -s option is omitted, the actions are applied to all database servers. -lorlist-obsolete Lists the backups marked as obsolete. -dordelete-obsolete Delete the backups marked as obsolete.
+If all is specified or if the -s option is omitted, the actions are applied to all database servers. -lorlist-obsolete Lists the backups marked as obsolete. -d ordelete-obsolete Delete the backups marked as obsolete.
 This action physically deletes the backup along with its archived WAL files and any MBM files for incremental backups. -c orchange-status { keep nokeep } Specify keep to change the status of a backup to keep to retain it indefinitely.
 Specify nokeep to change the status of any backup back to active status.
 The backup can then be re-evaluated and possibly be marked to obsolete according to the retention policy by subsequent usage of the MANAGE subcommand.
-The -i option must be included when using the -c option. -i orbackupid { <backup_id> </backup_id> <backup_id> is a backup identifier and <backup_name> is the</backup_name></backup_id> <backup_name> all }</backup_name> user-defined alphanumeric name for the backup.
+The $-i$ option must be included when using the $-c$ option. -i orbackupid { <backup_id> </backup_id> <backup_id> is a backup identifier and <backup_name> is the</backup_name></backup_id> <backup_name> all }</backup_name> user-defined alphanumeric name for the backup.
 If all is specified, then actions are applied to all backups.
-The -c option must be included when using the -i option.
-Continued on post page
+The $-c$ option must be included when using the $-i$ option.

-Performs the test run and displays the results prior to actually implementing the actions as if the operation was performed, however, no changes are actually made.
+Options Description -n,dry-run Performs the test run and displays the results prior to actually implementing the actions as if the operation was performed, however, no changes are actually made.
 If -n is specified with the -d option, it displays which backups would be deleted, but does not actually delete the backups.
 If -n is specified with the -c option, it displays the keep or nokeep action, but does not actually change the backup from its current status.
-Options Description If -n is specified alone with no other options, or with only the -s option, it displays which active backups would be marked as obsolete, but does not actually change the backup status.
-In addition, no compression is performed on uncompressed, archived WAL files even if WAL compression is enabled for the database server. ' Performs the test run and displays the results prior to actually implementing the actions as if the operation was performed, however, no changes are actually made.
-If -n is specified with the -d option, it displays which backups would be deleted, but does not actually delete the backups.
-If -n is specified with the -c option, it displays the keep or nokeep action, but does not actually change the backup from its current status.
 If -n is specified alone with no other options, or with only the -s option, it displays which active backups would be marked as obsolete, but does not actually change the backup status.
-In addition, no compression is performed on uncompressed, archived WAL files even if WAL compression is enabled for
+In addition, no compression is performed on uncompressed, archived WAL files even if WAL compression is enabled for the database server.